close

 Yummy!

 Hi, do you know if you use raw cacao powder instead of cocoa powder?
+Thanks

-The final product was ok, it lacked a bit of sweetness and was banana forward.
-It’s edible.
-I now placed in popsicles molds and it’s in the freezer.
+I cut the bananas in slices before freezing them, and when while using the food processor, the frozen bananas broke the blade (11 cups Cuisinart, 6 years old) :( The final product was ok, it lacked a bit of sweetness and was banana forward.
+It's edible.
+I now placed in popsicles molds and it's in the freezer.
+I won't make it again.

 Not a big banana fan so I use mostly frozen baked and chopped sweet potatoes… that I let sit and defrost a bit while waiting for step 1 to cool.
 I also add a few dates for sweetness to the soaked mix in step 1.
 The final result isn’t quite as silky as plain banana and has a little more “texture”, but I find it satisfying!
 (I’ve even added black beans when I’ve had a open can, to boost nutrient and fiber intake.)

-Katherine Kanna Modisette12 months ago
+Katherine Kanna Modisette

 Really good and easy.
 I didn’t add the Chile and used a splash of unsweetened almond milk and a bit of artificial sweetener, it turned out delicious.